arnavmeduri/arnavmeduri/README.md

-## 👋 Hi, I'm Arnav Meduri!
+## 👋 Hi, I'm Arnav Meduri

-I'm a Computer Science and Statistics student at Duke University
+I'm a Computer Science and Statistics student at Duke University!

 ## Contact